Comparative analysis of carbon cycle models via kinetic representations: Introduction

 The new results of this paper for both Schmitz and Anderies systems are: \begin{itemize} \item coincidence of the kinetic and stoichiometric subspaces (which implies e.g., the invariance of interesting network properties under linear conjugacy); \item (exponential) stability of the positive equilibria; and \item availability of a weakly reversible ``low deficiency complement" (LDC), i.e., a linear conjugate system whose deficiency is $1-\delta$, where $\delta$ is the network's deficiency, and whose kinetics is PL-RDK. \end{itemize} Furthermore, the paper derives the following novel class-specific properties: \begin{itemize} \item Schmitz systems are Birch systems, i.e., there is a unique positive equilibrium in each stoichiometric class and it is complex balanced (s.
 Section \ref{sec4.1}); \item Anderies systems are PLP systems, i.e., the set of positive equilibria has the form $\{ x\in \mathbb{R}^\mathscr{S}_{>0} \mid \log x - \log x^* \in (P_E)^\perp \}$, where $P_E$ is a subspace of $\mathbb{R}^\mathscr{S}$ and $x^*$ is a positive equilibrium, which leads to the identification of three distinct classes $\textsf{AND}_<$, $\textsf{AND}_0$, and $\textsf{AND}_>$ (s.
 Section \ref{sec5.3}); \item absence of species with ACR in Schmitz, $\textsf{AND}_<$ and $\textsf{AND}_>$ systems vs. occurrence of two ACR species in $\textsf{AND}_0$; and \item mono- and co-monostationarity in Schmitz and $\textsf{AND}_0$ systems vs. multi- and co-multistationarity in $\textsf{AND}_>$ systems. \end{itemize} Several of the results above derive from more general propositions about conservative, closed kinetic systems of maximal rank, i.e., systems whose stoichiometric subspaces are hyperplanes, of which both Schmitz and Anderies systems are examples.

-Finally, a kinetic representation of an aggregated Schmitz model, i.e., the set of species is reduced to coincide with those of the Anderies model, is shown to have the same structural and kinetic properties (with one exception) as a Schmitz system.
+Moreover, a kinetic representation of an aggregated Schmitz model, i.e., the set of species is reduced to coincide with those of the Anderies model, is shown to have the same structural and kinetic properties (with one exception) as a Schmitz system.
 Comparison of an aggregated Schmitz system with the (dynamically equivalent) LDC of an Anderies system reveals differences in only three structural and three kinetic properties.
 These may be viewed as the essential properties resulting from the different hypotheses underlying the Schmitz and Anderies et al. models.

+Finally, this paper provides an analysis of a kinetic representation of a model of carbon dioxide removal (CDR) from Heck et al. \cite{HECK2016}.
+The motivation for this analysis comes from the observation that two of its subsystems are (structurally equivalent to) pre-industrial Anderies systems.

 The paper is organized as follows: Section \ref{sec2} collects fundamental concepts and results on reaction networks and kinetic systems needed in subsequent sections.
 A review of the Schmitz and Anderies et al. models is provided in Section \ref{sec3}.
 Sections \ref{sec4} and \ref{sec5} first derive the new results for Schmitz and Anderies systems respectively and then combine them with previous results (in tables) to present an overview of similarities and differences.
 In Section \ref{sec6}, aggregated Schmitz systems are constructed and then compared with the Anderies systems.
-A summary and outline of perspectives for further research are presented in Section \ref{sec7}.
+Section \ref{sec7} covers a reaction network-based analysis of a CDR model using the Anderies pre-industrial model as a basis.
+A summary and outline of perspectives for further research are presented in Section \ref{sec8}.